core-wg/oscore/draft-ietf-core-object-security.md

 The Recipient Context contains the following parameters:

 * Recipient ID.
-Byte string used to identify the Recipient Context and to assure unique AEAD keys and nonces.
+Byte string used to identify the Recipient Context, to derive traffic keys and IVs, and to assure unique nonces.
 Maximum length is determined by the AEAD Algorithm.

 * Recipient Key.
 Byte string containing the symmetric key to verify messages received.
 Derived from Common Context and Recipient ID.
 Length is determined by the AEAD Algorithm.